 Healthy Ground Venison Recipe

 Deer chili can be a very healthy and nutritious meal.
 Deer meat has more iron, omega 3, and other nutrients than conventional red meats.
 (Elk meat also has more nutritional value, and this recipe will also work for elk chili.)
 You can read more about the benefits of wild game meat in this article.
 If you have an avid hunter in the family, you might be able to fill your freezer with enough meat for the cost of processing.
 We pay about $1.25 per pound of processed deer meat (which is less than half the price of the cheapest ground beef, plus we get fresh cuts including roasts, steaks, stew meat, and tenderloins.)
 We usually have 3 deer processed per year, which is usually the perfect amount of meat for our family of 4.
 We end up with a lot of venison burger, which I use in MANY of my recipes.

 Another tip I can offer is to 1.5x or double the recipe, so that there are leftovers for lunch the next day.
-We recently discovered this electric lunchbox (Amazon affiliate links), which has allowed my husband to take leftovers to lunch on the jobsite.
+We recently discovered this electric lunchbox (Amazon affiliate links), which has allowed my husband to take leftovers to lunch on the construction jobsite.
 It has a 12 volt car adapter plugin, as well as a regular 110 outlet plugin, which gives multiple power options for him to warm up his lunch.
-(This is an inexpensive game-changer for those that have lived on cold lunches for decades.)
-I discovered it while trying to find him a 12 volt microwave, to encourage healthy eating options while working.
+(This is an inexpensive lunch game-changer for those that have lived on cold lunches for years.)

 - 1 pound ground venison